pmyla1/Project3_Group6/README.md

 ## To install SplitsTree

-1) To install SplitsTree, go to the University of Tübingen Website [SplitsTree](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/splitstree/) and click on the `Download' link.
+1) To install SplitsTree, go to the University of Tübingen Website [SplitsTree](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/splitstree/) and click on the `Download` link.

 2) Select the correct program installer for you specific device and follow the instructions for installation/download using default options.